 Cash and cash equivalents include cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
-Bank overdrafts are shown within short-term borrowings in current liabilities on the balance sheet.

 v.
 Rehabilitation obligations

 Provisions for future environmental restoration are recognised where there is a present obligation as a result of exploration, development, production or storage activities having been undertaken and it is probable that an outflow of economic benefits will be required to settle the obligation.
 The estimated future obligations include the costs of removing facilities, abandoning wells and restoring the affected areas.